w5xd/NyeVikingPowerMonitor/README.md

  allowed access to the old ALO pot.
 Use a momentary SPST NC switch.
  Wire that new switch to pull D3 down.
  <li>The ALO TRIP SWR/REV function that used to be on D3 is now wired to A0.
  <li>Substitute an OP495 OP-AMP for the LM324.
-It goes rail-to-rail and alos
+It goes rail-to-rail and also
  draws little enough power supply current for battery operation.
  <li>The input network becomes 1:7.6@500Hz for both forward and reflected.
- This has a little less noise, and a little better resolution--taking advantage of the wider voltage swing of the OP495
+ This has a little less noise, and a little better resolution--taking advantage of the wider voltage swing of the OP495.
+ <li>Of course, if you modify your hardware per this branch, you must also
+ upload the program as compiled from this branch.
  </ol>

 <h2>RFM-005 support? </h2>